2016-2020: Australia Prosecutes Bernard Collaery and Witness K

 On 21 August, the Justinian legal magazine published an interview with Sr. Susan Connelly, a principal campaigner supporting Collaery and Witness K.

 On 21 August, Kieran Adair reported that Attorney General Christian Porter breaches law over three years, claims it was a mistake, while Crikey reported that Labor Party Leader Anthony Albanese had called the prosecution of Collaery and K "simply wrong."

-The Australia Institute held a free webinar on East Timor, Oil & Secret Prosecutions with José Ramos-Horta and Bernard Collaery on 2 September, attended by almost 2,000 people.
+The Australia Institute held a webinar on East Timor, Oil & Secret Prosecutions with José Ramos-Horta and Bernard Collaery on 2 September, attended by almost 2,000 people.
 You can download the 97MB video, watch it on YouTube, or read summaries in the Canberra Times or The Guardian.